American Ceramic Society: Creation

-ACerS was founded in 1899 by nine members of the National Brick Manufacturer's Association.
+ACerS was established on April 6, 1898, in Columbus, Ohio by members of the National Brick Manufacturer's Association.

+At the dawn of the 20th century, amidst the rapid industrialization of the United States, the importance of ceramics in technological advancements was becoming increasingly apparent.
+In response to this need, ACerS was formed with the dedication to promoting scientific research, technical advancements, and the practical applications of ceramic materials.
 The previous year at the association's annual convention in Pittsburgh, Elmer E. Gorton of American Terra Cotta & Ceramic Co. presented a paper entitled “Experimental Work, Wise and Otherwise."
 This paper was significant for being the first presented at the convention with a scientific focus, and motivated the formation of a non-commercial society dedicated to the exchange of ideas and research on the science of ceramics.
-The American Ceramic Society was officially formed on February 6, 1899, at its first annual meeting, which was held in Columbus, OhioACerS History.
+The initial meetings and conventions were centered around the ceramic and pottery industries, which were thriving in Ohio and neighboring states at the time.
+The American Ceramic Society was officially formed on February 6, 1899, at its first annual meeting, which was held in Columbus, Ohio.